-Our income tax provision for the two quarters ended March 3, 2007 totaled \$6.2 million compared to \$2.5 million in fiscal 2006.
-During the fourth quarter of fiscal 2006, we determined that it was appropriate to reverse substantially all of the valuation allowances on our deferred income tax assets.
+Our income tax provision for the three quarters ended June 2, 2007 totaled \$6.9 million compared to a tax benefit of \$0.3 million in fiscal 2006.
+The comparability of our current year income tax expense was primarily affected by the determination during the fourth quarter of fiscal 2006 to reverse substantially all of the valuation allowances on our deferred income tax assets.
 Prior to the reversal of these valuation allowances, our income tax provisions were affected by reductions in our deferred income tax valuation allowance as we utilized net operating loss carryforwards.
-Our effective tax rate for the two quarters ended March 3, 2007 of approximately 50 percent was higher than statutory combined rates primarily due to the accrual of taxable interest income on the management stock loan program and withholding taxes on royalty income from foreign licensees.
+The fiscal 2006 income tax provision was further reduced by the reversal of tax contingency reserves during the third quarter.
+No reversals of valuation allowance or tax contingency reserves have occurred during fiscal 2007.
+Our effective tax rate for the three quarters ended June 2, 2007 of approximately 50 percent was higher than statutory combined rates primarily due to the accrual of taxable interest income on the management stock loan program and withholding taxes on royalty income from foreign licensees.
+Since the Company is currently utilizing net operating loss carryforwards, we are unable to reduce our domestic tax liability through the use of foreign tax credits, which normally result from the payment of foreign withholding taxes.